 The component is a direct child of an xs:sequence or xs:choice with dfdl:initiatedContent 'yes' and an initiator defined for the component is not found.

-The component is a direct child of an xs:choice with dfdl:choiceDispatchKey and the result of the dfdl:choiceDispatchKey expression does not match the dfdl:choiceBranchKey property of the child.
+The component is a direct child of an xs:choice with dfdl:choiceDispatchKey and the result of the dfdl:choiceDispatchKey expression does not match any of the dfdl:choiceBranchKey property values of the child.

 If none of those hold because they are not applicable, then a schema component is known-not-to-exist when any of the following hold: